-Chancellor's Executive Council: The Executive Council consists of the Chancellor, Provost, Vice Chancellor of Administrative Services, and Vice Chancellor of Enrollment Management, who set the overall strategic direction for the regional institution.
-The Executive Council meets weekly.
+Chancellor's Executive Cabinet: The Executive Cabinet consists of the Chancellor, Provost, Vice Chancellor of Administrative Services, and Vice Chancellor of Enrollment Management, who set the overall strategic direction for the regional institution.
+The Executive Cabinet meets weekly.

-Chancellor's Cabinet: The Cabinet serves as a policy and review body, making recommendations to the Chancellor regarding regional academic programs and administrative and support services for UAS.
-The Cabinet consists of the members of the Executive Council, the School deans, Associate Dean of Career Education, Faculty Senate President and President-elect, Staff Council President, Vice Provost, directors (Library Services, Information Technology Services, Financial Aid, Personnel, Student Services and Enrollment Management, Facilities, Budget, Development and Alumni Relations,

-Institutional Research, Marketing and Media Relations, Admissions/Student Success, Auxiliary Services), Registrar, Assistants to Executive Management, and Administrative Managers.
+-Chancellor's Cabinet: The Cabinet serves as a policy and review body, making recommendations to the Chancellor regarding regional academic programs and administrative and support services for UAS.
+The Cabinet consists of the Executive Cabinet, School Deans, Faculty Senate President and President-Elect, Staff Council President, Registrar, Public Information Officer, and Department Directors of: Library Services, Information Technology Services, Financial Aid, Human Resources, Enrollment Management & Student Services, Facilities, Budget, Development & Alumni Relations, Institutional Research, Public Relations & Marketing, and Auxiliary Services.
+Assistants to executive management and administrative managers also attend these meetings.
 The Cabinet meets once a month.

 Provost's Council: The Provost's Council serves as an advisory body making academic and administrative recommendations to the Provost.
-The Council consists of Provost, Vice Provost, Faculty Senate President, school deans, Associate Dean of Career Education, Campus Director, Regional Library Director, Vice Chancellor of Enrollment Management, Registrar, School Administrative Managers, and the Assistant to the Provost.
-The Provost's Council meets monthly.
+The Council consists of Provost, Faculty Senate President, school deans, Campus Directors, Regional Library Director, and Registrar, and the Assistant to the Provost.
+The Provost's Council meets at least once per semester.